 Reducing wasted cost due to partial usage: Partial usage of a billing cycle always incurs a full-cycle charge, making users pay for more than what they use.
-As illustrated in Fig. 2, without the broker, Users 1 and 2 each have to purchase one instance-hour, and pay the hourly rate even if they only use the hour partially.
+As illustrated in Fig. 2, without the broker, Users 1 and 2 each has to purchase one instance-hour, and pays the hourly rate even if it only uses the hour partially.
 In contrast, the broker can use a single instance-hour to serve both users by time-multiplexing their usage, reducing the total service cost by one half.
 Such a benefit can be realized at the broker by scheduling the aggregated user demands to the pooled instances.
-It is worth noting that such a benefit is conditioned on whether switching users on an instance incurs additional cost charged by the cloud, which we will further discuss in Sec.
-VI-F.